manuelesquer/Sudoku_Pygame/README.md

 ## Future improvements

-*Include a initial menu to select the level of the Sudoku *Include a button to show the solution of the Sudoku and another to going back to the initial menu.
+* Include a initial menu to select the level of the Sudoku.
+* Include a button to show the solution of the Sudoku and another to going back to the initial menu.
-*Include a ranking of finished Sudokus with the time and the level.
+* Include a ranking of finished Sudokus with the time and the level.
-*Improve the GUI
+* Improve the GUI.